Vojislav Šešelj: Political career

 The paramilitary group White Eagles active at the time in the Yugoslav Wars was reportedly associated with him, being referred to as Šešeljevci ("Šešelj's men").
+This association has been denied several times by Šešelj. Šešelj's militia was highly undisciplined and prone to substance abuse, most notably alcohol.
+Professional Serb Army officers fighting in Croatia and Bosnia-Herzegovina greatly disliked working with the Šešeljevci who did not always follow orders.
 In May and July 1992, Šešelj visited the Vojvodina village of Hrtkovci and initiated a campaign of persecution of local ethnic Croats.

-In the elections of December 1992, the SRS won 27 percent of the vote versus the 40 percent won by the Socialist Party of President Slobodan Milošević. Šešelj's relationship with Milošević was amicable during the first years of the Yugoslav Wars.
+In the elections of December 1992, the SRS won 27 per cent of the vote versus the 40 per cent won by the Socialist Party of President Slobodan Milošević. Šešelj's relationship with Milošević was amicable during the first years of the Yugoslav Wars.
+The German political scientist Klaus Schlichte described Šešelj as the leader of the Serbian para-military groups fighting in Bosnia-Herzegovina "with the most outspoken political ambition.
+His main motive for settling up a para-military troop was certainly less personal enrichment than to cultivate the charisma of a warrior and other personal attributes that make up his political persona".
+Schlicte described Šešelj's relationship with the Serb state as "instrumental", namely he was willing to work with Milošević to obtain arms and permission to send his followers to the frontlines in Bosnia-Herzegovina.

 Šešelj and his party were in effect Milošević's close allies who helped them orchestrate the mass layoffs of journalists in 1992, and Šešelj publicly proclaimed their backing of Milošević as late as August 1993. Šešelj publicly advocated creating a Greater Serbia through the ethnic cleansing of all Croats and Bosniaks.